-The Original: Neapolitan
+The Original Neapolitan

 The Neapolitan pizza is the original pizza that left Italy and arrived with Italian immigrants in the United States.
 This is the pizza that launched American pizza fanaticism.
 In fact, Italy has sought UNESCO heritage protection for the Neapolitan pizza.

-California Style Pizza uses a dough base similar to the Neapolitan or New York style pizza and jazzes up the base with unusual and uncommon ingredients.
+California style pizza uses a dough base similar to the Neapolitan or New York style pizza and jazzes up the base with unusual and uncommon ingredients.
 This style of pizza is generally credited to Chef Ed LaDou who developed a pizza with ricotta, red peppers, mustard, and pate, that Chef Wolfgang Puck tried and loved in the early 1980s.
 Chef Puck immediately hired Chef LaDou to work at the newly opened Spago in 1982 and Chef LaDou continued creating innovative pizzas, including varieties with duck sausage and smoked salmon.

-Chicago Deep Dish (and Stuffed)
+Chicago Deep Dish

-In the mid 1970s, Chicago restaurants Nancy's Pizza and Giordano's Pizzeria developed a variant of the deep dish pizza, known as the stuffed pizza, which is even deeper and has a larger topping density than any other type of pizza.
-To keep the cheese and toppings... contained, a thin layer of dough is added above the tomato sauce with a hole in the crust (similar to a pie) to let steam escape, and tomato sauce is added above the top crust.
+In the mid-1970s, Chicago restaurants Nancy's Pizza and Giordano's Pizzeria developed a variant of the deep-dish pizza known as the stuffed pizza, which is even deeper and has a larger topping density than any other type of pizza.
+To keep the cheese and toppings contained, a thin layer of dough is added above the tomato sauce with a hole in the crust (similar to a pie) to let steam escape, and tomato sauce is added above the top crust.

 Chicago Thin Crust

+The Chicago thin crust is crispier and crunchier than the New York style and normally cut into squares (or tavern cut) rather than diagonal slices.
 The Quad City area, a group of five cities between Iowa and Illinois, has developed a variation of the Chicago thin crust which uses a spicy sauce, large amounts of meat, and is cut into strips or squares.